sparkflows/sparkflows-docs/docs/quick-start/5-execute-workflow.rst

 Workflows
 ============================
-Click "Workflows" tab to view the list of workflows in the application.
+Click "Workflows" tab to view the list of workflows in the project.

 .. figure:: ../_assets/tutorials/quickstart/7.PNG
    :alt: Workflow Listings